BernieZhu/Mask_RCNN_Humanpose/README.md

 Mask RCNN for Human Pose Estimation
 -----------------------------------

+This repository includes the codes for evaluation, with some modifications to make most of the functions in the original codes work well for Keypoint Detection task.

-The original code is from "https://github.com/matterport/Mask_RCNN" on Python 3, Keras, and TensorFlow.
+The original code is from "https://github.com/Superlee506/Mask_RCNN_Humanpose" and "https://github.com/matterport/Mask_RCNN" on Python 3, Keras, and TensorFlow.
 The code reproduce the work of "https://arxiv.org/abs/1703.06870" for human pose estimation.

-This project aims to addressing the [issue#2][1].
-When I start it, I refer to another project by [@RodrigoGantier][2] .
+## Problems
+* Low performance.
+The visualization of the keypoint detection seems okay but the evaluation results are much lower than the paper shows.
+I have tried trainning several times and the results were almost the same.
+* NOT supporting Multi-GPUs.

 ## However RodrigoGantier's project has the following problems:
 *  It's codes have few comments and still use the oringal names from [@Matterport][3]'s project, which make the project hard to understand.
 *  When I trained this model, I found it's hard to converge as described in [issue#3][4].